RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Theories & Laws/Natural Concentration.md

 > This page is a [[Meta/Stub|stub]], meaning it is incomplete.
 Help expand it by commenting or create a new [issue](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues/new/choose) on the git!

-Natural Conce[](Meta/Stubs.md)ntific theory which proposes that nature naturally wants to concentrate into mind-like states of existence, leading to the creation of [[Encyclopedia Mysenvaria/Biology/Sophonts/Gods|Gods]] and [[Encyclopedia Mysenvaria/Geography/Resources/Mythril|mythril]].
+Natural Concentration is a scientific theory which proposes that nature naturally wants to concentrate into mind-like states of existence, leading to the creation of [[Encyclopedia Mysenvaria/Biology/Sophonts/Gods|Gods]] and [[Encyclopedia Mysenvaria/Geography/Resources/Mythril|mythril]].
 # History

 # Stuff Here